BigBang1112/gbx-net/README.md

 Gbx.LZO = new Lzo();
 ```

-You should run this line of code **only once** for the whole program lifetime.
+You should run this line of code **only once** at the start of the program.

 The compression logic is split up from the read/write logic to **allow GBX.NET 2 library to be distributed under the MIT license**, as Oberhumer distributes the open source version of LZO under the GNU GPL v2+.
 Therefore, using GBX.NET.LZO 2 requires you to license your project under the GNU GPL v3, see [License](#license).